No 3 Commando

 Birmingham City Police

-Lance Sergeant Reginald Gray was wounded on 8 June 1944 during operations in Normandy, France.
-Reginald was a serving Police Officer who volunteered for the Commandos as part of the Police Intake of July 1942 and after passing his commando course was attached to No.3 Commando until wounded.
-After recuperating he was posted to O.C.T.U.
+Lance Sergeant Reginald Gray was wounded on the 8th June 1944 during operations in Normandy, France.
+Reginald Gray was a Police Officer who volunteered for the Commandos and was part of the July 1942 Police Intake to the Commando Depot (Commando Basic Training Centre) at Achnacarry.

 GREALEY, Thomas Louis